 To check, look at the histogram (representing your camera’s dynamic range) on your camera’s back screen.
 If the histogram is cut at either end, the subject range exceeds that of your camera.
 Adjust your camera’s exposure settings; the histogram moves right or left as you do so.
 Continue adjusting until the histogram fits inside the display.

-Sometimes, parts of the image remains underexposed/overexposed no matter your exposure adjustments.
+Sometimes, parts of the image remain underexposed/overexposed no matter your exposure adjustments.
 If your camera has a limited dynamic range, just take the same image in different exposures.
 With post-processing, skilled photo editors can combine these multiple exposures to compose a photo with perfect exposure that shows all details.

-Blending is a method that combines two or more versions of the same image in a photo editing software to create a vastly improved final image.
-It is frequently used to achieve wider dynamic range, better overall exposure, a change of perspective, and more.
+Blending is a method that combines two or more versions of the same image in photo editing software to create a vastly improved final image.
+It is frequently used to achieve a wider dynamic range, better overall exposure, a change of perspective, and more.

 8. Object removal/addition